-The Board is also the Trustee of the Global Asset Trust (the GAT), which holds the assets of all National Provident Fund Schemes.
-The GAT is divided into separate unit funds, representing various asset classes, which have issued units to the Board, as Trustee of the Scheme, according to the Strategic Asset Allocation (refer note 3).
+The Board is also the Trustee of the Global Asset Trust (the GAT) which holds the assets of all the National Provident Schemes.
+The GAT is divided into separate unit funds, representing various asset classes, which have issued units to the Board, as Trustee of the Scheme, according to the prescribed Strategic Asset Allocation (refer note 3).

-There were no transactions between the Board or management, as individuals, and the Scheme.
+There were no transactions between the members of the Board or management, as individuals, and the Scheme.